-We are a mainstream school with 83 children on roll.
+We are a mainstream school with 77 children on roll.
 Our special educational needs co-ordinator (SENCo) is Mrs Debbie Cole.
 She holds the national SENCo award and Qualified Teacher Status.
 She can be contacted at:

-Lewknor C of E Primary School High Street Lewknor Watlington Oxfordshire OX49 5TH 01844 351542

-Our governor with responsibility for SEND is James Pearce.
-The SEND governor and the SENCo meet termly to discuss how the year is progressing and any outstanding issues that the governing body can support.
+Lewknor C of E Primary School High Street Lewknor Watlington Oxfordshire, OX49 5TH 01844 351542 meet termly to discuss how the year is progressing and any outstanding issues that the governing body can support.
 The progress of all children with SEND is reported regularly to all governors.
 Our SEND policy and our Equal Opportunities and our Accessibility Plan can be found on the school website.